section-engineering-education/engineering-education/articles/google-sheet-advanced-features/index.md

 ### Develop web application

-Google offers a programming language called Google App Script that is available to enable spreadsheet data processing and making it available to the public via web applications.
+Google offers a programming language called Google App Script that is available to enable spreadsheet data processing and to make it available to the public via web applications.
 Google App Script heavily uses JavaScript that is commonly used and thus makes it a very versatile language.